manasikattel/manasikattel/README.md

 -->

-  I am a masters student specializing in <a href="https://maiamaster.udg.edu/">Medical Image Analysis</a> at the University of Girona.
-Currently at University College London, working on my master's thesis.
+  I am a first year PhD candidate working on multi-modal medical image registration.
+I did my masters on <a href="https://maiamaster.udg.edu/">Medical Image Analysis</a> at the University of Girona, University of Burgundy, University of Cassino and worked on my master's thesis at University College London.
 I am interested in Machine Learning and Computer Vision, and currently devoted in learning their application in Medical Imaging Technology.
 Previously, I worked as a Machine Learning Engineer at <a href="https://fusemachines.com/">Fusemachines Nepal</a>.